spinscale/elasticsearch-ingest-langdetect/README.md

 # Elasticsearch Langdetect Ingest Processor

-Uses the [langdetect](https://github.com/YouCruit/language-detection/) plugin to try to find out the language used in a field.
+Uses the [langdetect](https://github.com/YouCruit/language-detection/) plugin (or alternatively [lingua](https://github.com/pemistahl/lingua/)) to try to find out the language used in a field.

 Note that Elasticsearch has native support for langdetection nowadays using the `inference` ingest processor.
 See more in